 Windowsill Dining Nook

 Many people oversee unused corners and awkward parts of the room, which could be a great way to solve the lack of space issues.

 With a simple upgrade of a foldable wooden board, you can have a perfect small dining table with a window view!
 Such use of windowsills can provide an improvised desk if you live alone or simply don’t want to bother with a big fold-up dining table.
 This is the perfect dining space.

 Foldable Workspace Station

 The secret of excellent space optimization lies in the use of vertical space.
-Walls are there not just to hold your art pieces but to help you make more room in your apartment and provide more living space and shelf space.
+Walls are there not just to hold your art pieces but to help you make more room in your apartment and provide more living and shelf space.
 Any space you have is classed as precious space.

 These stations usually come with a key, so you can even protect your work privacy if you need to.
-And if the time comes to go back to the office, you can always give the foldable station another purpose.
+And if the time comes to return to the office, you can always give the foldable station another purpose.
 A minibar or a place where you can enjoy your hobbies are just a couple of options.

-You can pull down an occasional table if you don’t have enough room for a full-sized table, but do have some extra wall space.
-A fold-up design is a stylish alternative to bedside tables and a great way of using wall space without compromising on function.
+You can pull down an occasional table if you don’t have enough room for a full-sized table but do have some extra wall space.
+A fold-up design is a stylish alternative to bedside tables and a great way of using wall space without compromising function.
 This also frees up more floor space for when it is needed.